Frontonasal dysplasia: Signs and symptoms

 The clefts of the face that are present in FND are vertical clefts.
 These can differ in severity.
 When they are less severe, they often present with hypertelorism and normal brain development.

-Mental retardation is more likely when the hypertelorism is more severe or when extracephalic anomalies occur.
+Intellectual disability is more likely when the hypertelorism is more severe or when extracephalic anomalies occur.

 Cause

 Embryogenesis

 Midline facial clefts are one of the symptoms in FND.
-These defects develop in the early stages of embryological development.
-This is around the 19th to 21st day of pregnancy.
+These defects develop in the early stages of embryological development, around the 19th to 21st day of pregnancy.
 The cause of the defect is failure of the mesodermal migration.
 The mesoderm is one of the germ layers (a collection of cells that have the same embryological origin).
 As a result of this failure, a midline facial cleft is formed.

 Another symptom of FND is the V-shaped hairline.
 In the normal situation, hair growth surrounding the eyes is inhibited.
-However, in FND this suppression is prevented in the midline by the increased inter-ocular distance.
+However, in FND, this suppression is prevented in the midline by the increased inter-ocular distance.
 This causes the so-called widow's peak (a V-shaped hairline) in FND patients.

 Very early in embryogenesis, the face and neck develop.
 This development continues until adolescence.
 Organs develop out of primordia (tissue in its earliest recognizable stage of development).
 The developmental processes of the face and jaw structures originate from different primordia: